Akeso Care Management (ACM)

 Appeals, Peer to Peer Conversations and Clinical Rationale

 Consumers have the right to a fair and efficient process for resolving differences with AkesoCare for precertification determinations.

 Consumers may request a copy of the clinical rationale used in reaching a non-certification determination.

 Consumers, or their treating physician, may request a Peer to Peer Conversation to discuss the clinical details of a case before a determination is made, or after a non-certification determination is made.

 Consumers may request an appeal (see Appeals process) when a non-certification determination has been issued.

 Consumer Responsibilities Consumers have a responsibility to participate in the utilization management process, including:

-Using ACM’s complaint and appeal processes to address concerns that may arise.
+Using AkesoCare’s complaint and appeal processes to address concerns that may arise.

 Being knowledgeable about their health plan coverage including limitations, benefits, exclusions, and network providers.

 Abide by administrative and operational procedures of their health plan.